Claus1/unigui/README.md

 'editing' handler called when the user switch the table edit mode. it is optional and has signature ediingt(table_, edit_mode_now) where the second parameter says is the table editing now or not.

-#### Refererences ####
+#### Signals ####
-Unigui support a special mechanism for handling inner reference events.
-They are useful in table fields and shared blocks.
-If a string in a table field started from @ then it considered as a reference.
-If the user clicks such field in non-edit mode then Unigui generates reference event, which comes to dispatch function of its containters.
-First look at its block, if not found than in the screen, if not again User.dispatch will be called, which can be redefined for such cases.
-Any handler can return Reference(element_that_generated_the_event, the_event_value).
+Unigui supports a dedicated signal event handling mechanism.
+They are useful in table fields and shared blocks when the containing blocks and screens must respond to their elements without program linking.
+If a string in a table field started from @ then it considered as a signal.
+If the user clicks such field in non-edit mode then Unigui generates a signal event, which comes to dispatch function of its containters.
+First Unigui look at the element block, if not found than at the screen, if not found User.dispatch will be called, which can be redefined for such cases.
+Any handler can return Signal(element_that_generated_the_event, '@the_event_value') which will be processed.

 ### Dialog ###